LBRF-Projects/Implicit_CME_Solomon2023_Experiment/README.md

 ## Experiment Code

-The experiment code used to collect the data is found in the `Tracelab_Program` directory.
-The code has been left in its original form, and as such will require modification to run on modern versions of Python as Tracelab has undergone several updates since the data was collected for the project.
+The experiment code has been left in its original form, and as such will require modification to run on modern versions of Python as Tracelab has undergone several updates since the data was collected for the project.
 This directory is strictly for documentation purposes.
 For a functional version of the program, please visit [TraceLab](https://github.com/LBRF/TraceLab).

 ## Analysis